Assignment Brief:

 - 2-wire protocol SDA (Serial Data Line), SCL (Serial Clock Line).

-- Supports multiple masters and slaves
+- Supports multiple mains and secondary

 - Uses addressing to manage devices (no extra chip select lines)